 One characteristic of an efficient air conditioner is its long, on-cycle operation.
 The air conditioning cycle time means the amount of time the air conditioner is running to cool your home to your desired temperature.
 Normal air conditioner cycle times are dependent on an HVAC unit of the correct size, but you also need a home with a sound and well designed airflow distribution system to meet your home cooling needs.
 The cycle time can also vary based on the weather, with the unit running for longer periods when it's very hot.

 Normal air conditioner cycle times can vary depending on the size of the unit and the distribution system in your home.
 A minimum of 15-minute cycles is typically considered efficient and keeps humidity in your home under control.

-Providing the Groundwork for AC Normal Cycle Times
+Groundwork for Normal Cycle Times

-Characteristics of Normal Air Conditioner Cycle Times
+Normal Air Conditioner Cycle Times

 A proper AC unit running under a normal cycle time in your home should help keep your energy bill low, keep indoor moisture out and create a comfortable and quiet flow of air throughout the house.
-Airflow inside your home should move at a relatively low speed, allowing the filters in your AC system to do their job and prevent the system from placing undue stress on your AC unit.
+Airflow inside your home should move at a relatively low speed, allowing the air filters in your AC system to do their job and prevent the system from placing undue stress on your AC unit.
 Furthermore, normal cycle times will keep AC system maintenance low.

 Choosing the Right AC Unit